kcoulsy/php-checker/RULES.md

   - Expand the missing-return rule to differentiate between nullable/union return types and `yield`, ensuring that every declared type path terminates with an appropriate value.
   - Warn about `return` statements that never execute due to preceding guards.

-- **Switch/match exhaustiveness**
-  - Verify that `switch`/`match` statements handle every case implied by the selector (especially enums or literal sets) and warn about missing `default`/catch-all branches.
-  - Flag `break`/`return` statements that are impossible because a previous `case` already handles every condition.

 ## API misuse

 - **Method/property existence**